AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SdsStreamExtra.md

 The response includes a status code

 ### Authorization
-Allowed for tenant administrator and tenant members
+Allowed for account administrator and account members

 ### .NET client libraries method
 ```csharp